Lilypad-Tech/lilypad-front-end/README.md

 npm install cors
 ``

+## Adding your private key

+To run jobs, you will need to provide the private key for the wallet that will be charged for each job.
+Create a .env file in the project folder.
+Paste in the following and replace <your-private-key-here>.

+``
+WEB3_PRIVATE_KEY=<your-private-key-here>
+``

 ## Running your front end

 Open two terminals and navigate to your app folder in both terminals.
 In one terminal start your server.